thejjw/sunbeam-charms/charms/placement-k8s/README.md

 placement-k8s requires the following relations:

-`shared-db`: To connect to the database `identity-service`: To register endpoints in keystone `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network
+`database`: To connect to the database `identity-service`: To register endpoints in keystone `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network